Bridging the Political Divide — College Student Edition

 November 16, 2022

-What happens when two students — strangers from different universities — join a guided online conversation about America’s toughest political issues?
+What happened when two students — strangers from different universities — joined a guided online conversation about America’s toughest political issues?

 Lynn PasquerellaPresident, AAC&U

 Saria BarkerStudent, Weber State University

 Luis LopezStudent, Florida International University

 Leah MurrayBrady Presidential Distinguished Professor, Political Science and Philosophy, Weber State University

 Heather PollockProfessor of Classics, The University of Akron